Cellphone photo at the Albany Historical Society

 (Henry Adams wrote that he had “a head like a wise macaw.“)

-And replicas of one of Roger’s statues are in almost every big art gallery in the country.
+And one of Roger’s statues has replicas in almost every big art gallery in the U.S.A.

 The work is called “Nydia”